ShaneTracey7/tweeter/README.md

-Visit my Twitter clone, Tweeter:
+Watch the video demo of my Twitter clone, Tweeter: https://youtu.be/7Zml1f_6K6A

 Purpose: